Voxelers/3DAnimationsWithOpenSource/README.md

 * Press in the Top right second Play button (F6) to start the "game"
   * You must see the model animated falling

+## Add fall animation with floor

+* Open in Godot the mixamo_animation_falls scene
+* Save it as mixamo_animation_falls_with_floor
+* Add a floor using the Box (CSGBox3D)
+  * Set the dimensions (Size: 10, 1, 10)
+* Add a StaticBody3D node to the Root node (Mixamo)
+  * Move inside it the Box
+  * Add to this node a CollisionShape3D
+    * In the properties select BoxShape3D
+      * Click in BoxShape3D and define the same size as the floor: 10, 1, 10
+* In the RigidBody3D
+  * Add to this node a CollisionShape3D
+    * In the properties select BoxShape3D
+      * Click in BoxShape3D and define the same size to contain the Ty model: 1, 1, 3
+    * Move it to Position 0, 11, 0 (Ty model must be inside it)
+* Transform the camera to Location  0, 4, 10 - Rotation 0, 0, 0
+* Press in the Top right second Play button (F6) to start the "game"
+  * You must see the model animated falling
+  * When Ty hits (collides) the floor he stopped
+* Create a cinematic with it
+  * Go to Project->Project Settings->Editor->Movie Writer and define where the movie file must be generated (TyFalling.avi)
+  * Then select the Film icon (the last one in the top right) and play the scene as usual

 ## Combining scenes